 The following learning objectives will be achieved by this course:

-- Ability to describe the stages of human development and to apply that knowledge in leading people to Christian maturity.
-(CP-19)
+- CP9 Ability to describe and apply knowledge of human development in leading people to Christian maturity.

 It is recommended that the following modules be taken before taking this module: Telling the Old Testament Story of God, Telling the New Testament Story of God, Communicating with Spoken and Written Language, and Exploring Christian Ministry.